Agent efficiency, automation, and operational insights

 I’m Will Cleveland, an Associate Strategist on the Khoros Strategic Services team.
-I’ve been with Khoros for about two years and enjoy what I do to help brands further their relevance in the community more and more each day.
+I’ve been with Khoros for about 2 years and enjoy what I do to help brands further their relevance in the community more and more each day.
 In this blog, I’m going to talk about something that’s important to Khoros, and to me: Juneteenth.

-We all know the day — the Fourth of July.
+We all know the day — the Fourthth of July.
 A day full of fireworks and BBQ where we gather at the house, lake, or beach with loved ones to celebrate our country’s independence.
 Every year since 1776, Americans have used that holiday to celebrate the many freedoms they enjoy.
 But what many of us forget during our cookouts and fireworks displays is that even as white Americans gained independence, African Americans were still enslaved during this time — having little freedom to celebrate.

 It wasn’t until June 19, 1865 where a Union general rode into Galveston, Texas to announce that the Civil War had ended, and slaves had been freed.

-Despite the Emancipation Proclamation being signed into law 2 years before, it couldn’t be effectively enforced until the war was over.
-That’s why it took over 2 years for more than 250,000 enslaved Texans to learn about their newfound freedom from the government.
+Despite the Emancipation Proclamation being signed into law two years before, it couldn’t be effectively enforced until the war was over.
+That’s why it took over two years for more than 250,000 enslaved Texans to learn about their newfound freedom from the government.
 This huge milestone, which we now call Juneteenth, created a day of celebration both for the Black community and for Americans in general.
 It marks the ways in which rights have been and continue to be systematically denied to African Americans.
 Juneteenth is a celebration of freedom, but it’s also a call to action to make sure every American can one day enjoy the same freedoms.

 Being a part of the Black community in America means making sure I understand the meaning and history of this holiday — and more importantly, the suffering my ancestors faced to make it to this huge milestone.
 As I dig deeper into the holiday and Black history as a whole, I find it increasingly important for me to celebrate the momentous occasion and, even more so, spread the knowledge on to my loved ones and others alike.

-In my family, we only ever celebrated Fourth of July for obvious reasons: it was the only Independence Day observed, or at least widely celebrated, in the US I was never taught much about Black history in grade school, and I certainly never learned about Juneteenth or its significance to American history.
+In my family, we only ever celebrated fourth of July for obvious reasons: It was the only Independence Day observed, or at least widely celebrated, in the US I was never taught much about Black history in grade school, and I certainly never learned about Juneteenth or its significance to American history.

 It wasn’t until my college years that I started taking courses geared towards a more inclusive view of history — and Black history in particular.
 After lightly touching on some historic events in the Black community in these courses, I started to do more research, and of course ran into where it all became official: Freedom Day.
 It’s important for me and those close to me to know what this day entails, how it came about and what it means to my culture.
 From then on, I always found a way to further my education not only around this topic but Black history as a whole.

-After discovering Freedom Day, I wondered how I could continue the same traditions I’d always enjoyed with my family on the Fourth of July, but with a different meaning behind them.
+After discovering Freedom Day, I wondered how I could continue the same traditions I’d always enjoyed with my family on the fourth of July, but with a different meaning behind them.
 And it clicked — implement things that signify Black culture into a day of celebrating.
 To me, this meant all of the small details that make up Black culture: music, barbecuing, gathering, line dances, Black aesthetics, all of it.
 This allowed me to embrace my culture on a day that was meant for my community and signifies our freedom to be all-encompassing.

 Of course, 2020 was a very interesting year for us all, to say the least.
 George Floyd’s murder hit particularly close to home for me as a Black male.
 I know that could have been, and one day still could be, me.
 Because of that, I knew that year’s Juneteenth celebration had to be extra special — and better yet, dedicated to him.